remind101/empire/docs/deploying_an_application.md

   command: celery -A tasks worker --loglevel=info
 ```

-The extended Procfile formation is documented [here][extended-procfile].
+The extended Procfile format is documented [here][extended-procfile].

 Whichever format you use, the file would be named `Procfile`, and live at the directory root for your application.